twolfson/foundry/README.md

     - We provide `FOUNDRY_VERSION` and `FOUNDRY_MESSAGE` via environment variables
     - An example command is `echo "$FOUNDRY_VERSION: $FOUNDRY_MESSAGE" >> CHANGELOG.md`
         - This is converted into `echo "1.0.0: Release 1.0.0" >> CHANGELOG.md` via `sh`
+    - A more practical command would be `npm run build` to compile pre-release assets
 - commit `String` - Script to run when committing changes to files
     - This is invoked in the same fashion as `updateFiles` with `sh/cmd` and environment variables
 - register `String` - Script to run when registering a package